-Top 5 Benefits of Sesame Oil
+Top 5 Benefits of Sesame Oil for Hair

-- Helps increase scalp circulation.
+- Sesame seed oil helps increase scalp circulation.

 - Its antibacterial qualities can help with scalp issues such as dandruff and head lice.

-How to Use Sesame Oil
+How to Use Sesame Seed Oil

 - For greying hair, mix sesame oil and mustard seed oil in equal parts and apply to hair and scalp.
 Cover with a cap and leave in overnight.
 Wash out the next morning with a mild shampoo and condition as usual.
 You can also use the oils separately over a few weeks to judge which one works best for your hair type.